inidun/tagged_courier/README.md

 ### Important guidelines

- - If a new article header is added or changed (apart from those that already exist in the document, the title **must** be the same as for existing headers for the same article.
+ - If a new article heading is added or changed (apart from those that already exist in the document, the title **must** be the same as for existing headings for the same article.

 ## TODO
  - [ ] Add Github action that checks that all article titles in each document exist in the article metadata index.